 Instructions

 - In a stockpot, melt the butter over medium heat.
 Add the leek and garlic.
 Cook until tender, about 5 minutes.
-Stir to prevent them from browning.4 tablespoons unsalted butter, 1 leek, 2 cloves garlic
+Stir to prevent them from browning.4 Tablespoons unsalted butter, 1 leek, 2 cloves garlic

 - Add the potatoes and stock.
 Bring to a simmer.
 Cook for 5 minutes.1 russet potato, 6 cups vegetable broth